d-srd/nihilistic-dev/content/blog/what-of-rx/index.md

 continuing to build our knowledge on the foundations laid out before us by the elders.

-The holy trinity of RxSwift is:
+The holy trinity of RxSwift consists of:
 - Event
 - Observer
 - Observable

 ### The Event

-The definition of an **event** is simple:
+The definition of an event is simple:

 ```swift
 public enum Event<Element> {